 People like options.
-When an individual calls her favorite pizza maker, she may ask dozens of questions before finally placing the order.
-What sauces do you order?
-What comes with the margarita?
-Is there a gluten-free option?
-How about dairy-free?
-(Maybe not that last one.)
-The employee who answered the phone call is most likely also supposed to be making pizzas, so something is going to get neglected in this process.
-However, if the same individual places the order online -- where she can see the full menu, add-ons and all, right in front of her - she can order without distracting the pizza maker, increasing throughput for the pizzeria.
+When an individual places an order, they may ask dozens of questions before finalizing it.
+The employee who answered the phone call is most likely also supposed to be making the food, so something is going to get neglected in this process.
+However, if the same customer uses an online ordering system — where they can see the full menu, add-ons and all, right in front of them — they can order without distracting the cook, increasing throughput for the restaurant.

 The verdict?
 Online ordering software increases convenience for restaurant operators and guests.

 Even with the sleekest menu and a fun website like Mattenga's, you still need a way to triage these online orders as efficiently as possible.
 The online order is only the start of a beautiful transaction; there must be systems in place for the food to be prepared (perhaps by having online orders automatically assigned to specific employees), then delivered to a guest's door as quickly as possible.
 It should also not be a pain to have to offer online ordering; it shouldn't be like another restaurant to manage, taking hours to update the menu.

 “The fact that I can update my menu and it automatically updates my online ordering has probably saved me five to six hours a week," said Matt Mattenga.

 You should be able to customize your online ordering workflow and see delivery tracking as well as detailed online ordering reports right in your restaurant POS system.